Optimizing Optimism: Up to 3.5x Faster zkVM Validity Proofs via Sparse Derivation: Evaluation

 Table~\ref{tab:falsepositives} isolates the pathological scenario where the bloom filter produces a $100\%$ false-positive rate, forcing every block to fetch receipts.
 Even in this worst case, the optimized pipeline maintains measurable savings, since sparse prefeeding continues to eliminate redundant DA traversal.
 In realistic settings, bloom false-positive rates are typically below $1\%$, meaning that the actual performance gap is expected to align closely with Table~\ref{tab:baseline-optimized}.

 Because the false-positive rate of the logs bloom filter scales with the number of logs per block, we should expect more false positives as the log volume of the block grows.
 The draft EIP-7745~\cite{eip7745} proposes replacing the header bloom with an adaptive data structure whose capacity scales with per-block log counts, thereby maintaining a consistently low false positive rate.
+Note that EIP-7745 is complementary to our work: while we optimize derivation by using the existing bloom filter to gate receipt fetching, EIP-7745 would improve the bloom filter itself to reduce false positives.
+Adopting EIP-7745 would enhance our optimization's effectiveness but does not overlap with our core contributions of nonce-based sparse prefeeding and range aggregation.